ShowYoungg/PopularMovieApp_2/README.md

-# Udacity Android Developer Nanodegree
+# Udacity Android Developer Nanodegree Term 1

 # Popular Movie App Stage 2
 This is the third project in Udacity Android Developer Nanodegree.